 Pupils who require personal care receive support.
 The class teacher arranges for a named member of staff to support the child and appropriate facilities are identified to the child.

 Accessibility plan

 The school is on a single level and has no steps.
-The main boys' toilets has an automatic push door knob put on to make the door opening more accessible.
+The main boys' toilets has an automatic push door button put on to make the door opening more accessible.
+There is a disabled toilet available.